 Throughout most of the country, immediately designating qualifying leave as FMLA leave has always been best practice for strict compliance with the law.
 For employers who have offered employees a choice, or have been lax with strict enforcement, this opinion letter is a great reminder that failing to comply with the FMLA will only benefit the employee if a dispute ever arises over FMLA protections.
 For this reason, employers should review policies and procedures related to leaves of absence to ensure employees and leave administrators understand there is no choice in the matter of FMLA designation.
 While there is nothing illegal about offering a more generous leave policy to employees, it should be clear the extended leave would not be protected under the FMLA.

 In terms of protecting the employers leave practices, it would be wise to review or establish internal procedures which provide for the appropriate steps to take when a potentially qualifying leave is requested, including a formal documentation procedure for notifying employees within five (5) business days that a leave has been designated as FMLA-qualifying leave.
 A review of practices related to the designation of intermittent leave, which is always a difficult issue from a compliance standpoint, should be conducted to ensure any current or future uses of leave time for a medical issue qualifying as intermittent leave are properly designated and routinely documented to ensure compliance.

-The St. Louis employment attorneys at McMahon Berger have been representing employers across the country for over sixty years and are available to discuss issues related to DOL and FMLA compliance and other matters.
+The St. Louis employment attorneys at McMahon Berger have been representing employers across the country in employment and labor matters for over sixty years and are available to discuss issues related to DOL and FMLA compliance and other matters.
 As always, the foregoing is for informational purposes only and does not constitute legal advice regarding any particular situation as every situation must be evaluated on its facts.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.